 "Metabolomics is such a powerful tool.
 It is the measurement of small molecules - metabolites - in a biological system.
 Using this approach we can identify disease markers and contribute to precision medicine and drug discovery.
 Technology is key to metabolomic developments and it is exciting to see the advances in the field year on year“

-Prof Phil Whitfield, Former Secretary of the SMN, University of Glasgow
+Dr Gavin Blackburn, Secretary of the SMN, University of Glasgow

 WHERE WE ARE